magpylib/magpylib/docs/_pages/0_documentation.rst

 The idea behind magpylib is to provide a simple and easy-to-use interface for computing the magnetic field of magnets, currents and moments.
-The computation is based on (semi-)analytical solutions found in the literature discussed in the :ref:`physics&computation` section.
+The computation is based on (semi-)analytical solutions found in the literature discussed in the :ref:`physComp` section.

 Contents
 ########